Roromo0306/SevillaJam5_GGJ/README.md

 # SevillaJam5_GGJ
-Game made under 48 hours for the Global Game Jam 2026
+Game made for the Global Game Jam 2026